sagar7973/sagar7973/README.md

 - 🔭 I’m currently working on health datasets
 - 🌱 I’m currently learning bioinformatics and computational genomics
-- 👯 I’m looking to collaborate on health analysts
+- 👯 I’m looking to collaborate with health analysts
 - 💬 Ask me about science and football
 - 📫 How to reach me: linkedin: Dr Krishna Sagar